 - If you know you will use an academic aide or reader/scribe during Winter Session exams, contact an Access Consultant as soon as possible.

-DRC staff will be available to discuss Winter Session classes through December 21st If you have questions about access or accommodations after that time, talk with your course instructor.
-The Office of Summer and winter Session will be able to connect your instructor to a DRC staff member for consultation if necessary.
+DRC staff will be available to discuss Winter Session classes through December 20th.
+If you have questions about access or accommodations after that time, talk with your course instructor.
+The Office of Summer and Winter Session will be able to connect your instructor to a DRC staff member for consultation if necessary.

 If you will be teaching a Winter Session course, the following resources are available to support you in responding to requests for reasonable accommodations:

 - BEFORE DEC.
-21st: DRC staff is available to discuss accommodations and strategies for designing accessible courses.
+2oth: DRC staff is available to discuss accommodations and strategies for designing accessible courses.
 Please reach us at 621-3268 or DRC-Info@email.arizona.edu

 - Access information on your students who may use accommodations by visiting our Instructor Login